Lemon Lime Philodendron vs Neon Pothos (Key Differences)

 When you compare these leaves, it is easy to see that Neon Pothos has a flatter, more extensive base that is less rounded.

-Philodendron plants are typically 7-10 inches long and ½ inch wide, while neon has thinner, more elongated leaves.
+Philodendron plants are typically 7–10 inches long and ½ inches wide, while neon has thinner, more elongated leaves.

 Foliage Color